conwayjw97/Packing-Lines/README.md

 - startAlgo: [rand, circ, diag]

-    rand = Vectors start in random positions circ = Vectors start along the radius of a circle in the centre of the grid diag = Vectors start along diagonals of the grid
+    rand = Vectors start in random positions

+    circ = Vectors start along the radius of a circle in the centre of the grid

+    diag = Vectors start along diagonals of the grid (this ignores the vectors param)

 - loop: [true, false]